Force over Distance: Chapter 39

 “Spacetime phases,” Park said softly, “and the CBR heats.
 By how much?”

-“About four tenths of a degree Kevin,” Volker said.
+“About four tenths of a degree Kevin,” Volker replied.

 “Yeah,” Volker said darkly, “exactly.
 But—no idea.”